grafana/beyla/docs/sources/tutorial/k8s-walkthrough.md

+---
+title:  Beyla and Kubernetes walkthrough
+menuTitle: Beyla and Kubernetes tutorial
+description: Learn how to instrument an application export data with Prometheus to Grafana Cloud.
+weight: 3
+keywords:
+  - Beyla
+  - eBPF
+  - Kubernetes
+  - tutorial
+---

-# Kubernetes as a first-class citizen in Beyla
+# Beyla and Kubernetes walkthrough

-With the release of Beyla v1.1, Kubernetes has been fully integrated into the Beyla operation mode.
+Kubernetes is fully integrated into the Beyla operation mode.

 On one side, metrics and traces can be decorated with the metadata of the kubernetes entities running the automatically instrumented services.

 On the other side, DaemonSet has become the preferred deployment mode for Beyla: thanks to the versatility of the new service selectors,